livepeer/docs/docs/video-miners/guides/benchmarking.md

 *---------------------*----------------------------------------------*
 ```

-As each segment gets transcoded, the segment-wise transcoding metrics will be
+The transcoding metrics will be output in CSV format per segment as each segment gets transcoded.

-output in CSV format:
+**For example:**

 ```bash
 timestamp,session,segment,seg_dur,transcode_time